phpspec/prophecy/README.md

 itself (Prophecy).
 When you start feeling that, you'll become very fluid with this tool.

-For example, Prophecy is named that way because it concentrates on describing future behavior of the objects with very limited knowledge about them.
-But as with any other prophecy, those object prophecies can't create themselves - there should be Prophet:
+For example, Prophecy has been named that way because it concentrates on describing future behavior of the objects with very limited knowledge about them.
+But as with any other prophecy, those object prophecies can't create themselves - there should be a Prophet:

 ```php
 $prophet = new Prophecy\Prophet;